Deliver INFANT

 First Steps

-As each LGA is different, the way in which INFANT will be implemented varies.
-The overall goal and content for INFANT will remain the same across LGAs.
+As each organisation is different, the way in which INFANT will be implemented varies.
+The overall goal and content for INFANT will remain the same across organisations.
 However, there is flexibility in how the program is implemented, including how it is embedded into services, who facilitates it, where it is held and how long it takes to roll out.

 Here we walk you through what our research has told us are the important steps to help you consider if and how you might implement INFANT in your community.